The Museum at FIT is dedicated to advancing knowledge of fashion through exhibitions,

 Costume & Accessories

-The Costume Collection at the Museum at FIT (Fashion Institute of Technology, SUNY) consists of more than 35,000 objects dating from the mid-18th century to the present.
+The Costume Collection consists of more than 35,000 objects dating from the mid-18th century to the present.
 The collection has a strong emphasis on contemporary women’s fashion, but also includes menswear, active sportswear, and lingerie.
 The Accessories Collection consists of approximately 15,000 objects that date from the mid-17th century to the present, with particularly strong holdings of designer accessories from the second half of the 20th century.
 In addition to exhibitions, the collections are a research resource for undergraduate and graduate students, faculty, and visiting scholars.

 Museum Digital Media